 Effect Due to inadequate controls surrounding accounts payable, the County is not in compliance with state laws, nor has adequate internal controls for purchasing.
 Failure to maintain custody of purchasing records as required by state purchasing laws and maintaining adequate controls over purchasing could result in improper payments to vendors, theft of assets, and misappropriation of funds.
 Recommendation The Purchase Clerk and the Board of Supervisors should maintain adequate controls and maintain custody of all purchasing documentation as required by law.

-Official(s) The Board of Supervisors will maintain adequate controls and maintain custody of all purchasing documents required by state statue.
+Views of Responsible Official(s) The Purchase Clerk and the Board of Supervisors will work to maintain adequate controls and maintain custody of all purchasing documents as required by law.